Munsutari/Munsutari/README.md

 Anything I do for free I’ll upload to a public rep so beware.
 Don’t bother asking for anything too big or boring without any compensation.

 Oh and you can use my code for anything you want.
+Do credit me if it is used in some major part tho, please.
 Good Luck!

 --------